sarathchandrikak/sarathchandrikak/README.md

 - 👋 Hi, I’m @sarathchandrikak
-- 🌱 I’m currently seeking for Data Analyst Roles.
+- 🌱 I’m currently seeking full time Data Analyst Roles.
-- 📫 How to reach me!!? - sarathchandrikaksc@gmail.com
+- 📫 How to reach me!!? - sarathchandrikaksc@gmail.com, https://www.linkedin.com/in/sarath-chandrika-k/

 <!---
 sarathchandrikak/sarathchandrikak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.